lsst-sitcom/sitcomtn-070/index.rst

  - ``fiber coupling``: This is the throughput decrease based on the coupling between the fiber and the laser.
  - ``use_fiber``: Whether or not a fiber will be used [True]

-Based loosely on LTS-664, I estimate that the fiber will run ~8m from the laser to the CBP.
+Based loosely on LTS-664, I estimate that the fiber will run ~15m from the laser to the projector.

 Likely, will get this fiber from ceramoptic: https://www.ceramoptec.com/products/fibers/optran-uv-/-wf.html.
 The attenuation (dB/km) for several kinds of fibers was sent to me by Ceramoptic (email) and ``WFNS`` was recommended.